 Moreover, nearly two-thirds of the participants said their drinking had increased compared to their consumption rates before COVID.
 Their reasons?
 Higher stress, more alcohol availability, and boredom.

-But we can’t blame COVID entirely for the recent rise in alcohol consumption.
+But we can’t blame COVID alone for a rise in alcohol consumption.
 Even before the pandemic, alcohol use among older adults had been trending upward.

 Why try Dry January?

 If you recognize your own behavior in this survey and wish to cut down on your alcohol intake, or simply want to begin the new year with a clean slate, join in the Dry January challenge by choosing not to drink beer, wine, or spirits for one month.
 Dry January began in 2012 as a public health initiative from Alcohol Change UK, a British charity.
 Now millions take part in this health challenge every year.

 While drinking a moderate amount of alcohol is associated with health benefits for some people in observational studies, heavier drinking and long-term drinking can increase physical and mental problems, especially among older adults.
 Heart and liver damage, a higher cancer risk, a weakened immune system, memory issues, and mood disorders are common issues.

 Yet, cutting out alcohol for even a month can make a noticeable difference in your health.
 Regular drinkers who abstained from alcohol for 30 days slept better, had more energy, and lost weight, according to a study in BMJ Open.
 They also lowered their blood pressure and cholesterol levels and reduced cancer-related proteins in their blood.

 Tips for a successful Dry January

 A month may seem like a long time, but most people can be successful.
 Still, you may need assistance to stay dry in January.
 Here are some tips: